Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started-intellij.md

 title: Get started with the Azure libraries for Java
 description: Get started with basic use of the Azure libraries for Java with your own Azure subscription.
 keywords: Azure, Java, SDK, API ,authenticate, get-started
-author: rloutlaw
+author: roygara
-ms.author: routlaw
+ms.author: v-rogara
-manager: douge
+manager: timlt
 ms.date: 04/16/2017
 ms.topic: get-started-article
 ms.prod: azure